Skip to main content

 Physical Activity as a Hormonal Stimulus

 Intense physical activity, specifically resistance training, sends a powerful signal for hormonal adaptation.
 The stress of muscular work triggers an acute release of testosterone.
-Over time, consistent training improves the body’s overall hormonal environment by enhancing and promoting a leaner body composition, both of which are highly favorable for the function of the HPG axis.
+Over time, consistent training improves the body’s overall hormonal environment by enhancing insulin sensitivity and promoting a leaner body composition, both of which are highly favorable for the function of the HPG axis.
 The type and intensity of this stimulus are key to its effectiveness.

 Nutritional Foundations for Hormone Production